|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See PRU long-term trend chart] A long-term uptrend had started on March 23, 2020 at 38.62 and reached 130.60 on November 27, 2024.
 PRU gained -91.98 points, or -238.17%, in 244 weeks.
 The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (106.63) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-PRU may retest the broken support line.
-It is considered to be a resistance line now.
+The uptrend support line (111.00) is broken.
+A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 | |